aliceraffaele/aliceraffaele.github.io/_pages/maddmaths.md

 Since August 2021, I have been collaborating with the [main Italian website](http://maddmaths.simai.eu) for communicating mathematics.
 I typically write reviews of books about mathematics and computer science, both novels and essays, thus combining my passion for reading with the one for these subjects.
 Sometimes I also present possible applications of operations research.
 In particular, I discuss how a problem arising in real life can be first formulated as a mathematical model and then solved using mathematical programming and algorithms.

 Hereafter you can find the links to all the articles I've written so far, available only in Italian, unfortunately.
 They are classified according to their category and arranged from the most recent to the oldest ones.
-In all categories except “On operations research”, whenever an article contains something related to operations research, I have put the tag “**[OR]**” before the title.
+In all categories except “On Operations Research”, whenever an article contains something related to operations research, I have put the tag “**[OR]**” before the title.

+**July 2026**: We of MaddMaths! are all really happy and proud that this initiative has received an honourable mention at the [EMS Simon Norton Prize for Mathematics Outreach 2026](https://euromathsoc.org/committee-outreach-Simon-Norton-Prize-2026).
+You can read our application [here](https://directus.backend.euromathsoc.org/assets/e0e86b2f-0e56-477c-9983-206203b828d3).

-## On operations research
+## On Operations Research
 - *Dieci anni di AIROYoung*, joint work with Lorenzo Perinello ([link](https://maddmaths.simai.eu/divulgazione/ricerca-operativa/dieci-anni-di-airoyoung/))
 - *“Gli anni delle immense compagnie”: nel cuore del 9° AIRO Young Workshop*, joint work with the Organizing Committee of the 9th AIROYoung Workshop and Luca Wrabetz ([link](https://maddmaths.simai.eu/divulgazione/ricerca-operativa/gli-anni-delle-immense-compagnie-nel-cuore-del-9-airo-young-workshop/))
 - *EURO Gold Medal 2024 a Maria Grazia Speranza – Di cognomi, simboli e mete* ([link](https://maddmaths.simai.eu/comunicare/pari-opportunita/euro-gold-medal-2024-a-maria-grazia-speranza-di-cognomi-simboli-e-mete/))